 Once you’ve established the winning CTAs, focus your time and energy on shifting spend among your ad sets and segments that perform the best from your catalog in terms of conversion.

+It’s important to understand the metrix of Facebook Advertising.
 Testing done prior to execution allows advertisers to focus on the very crucial second stage of their strategy: to move budgets accordingly as opposed to figuring out what CTA to use and wasting valuable advertising money in the critical Q4 period.

-Statistics gathered from the performance of Campaign Segments (against the same creative) can help advertisers make informed decisions on where to allocate spend based on the metric they are trying to drive (For example: ROI vs. Traffic vs. CTR).
+Statistics gathered from the performance of Campaign Segments (against the same creative) can help advertisers make informed decisions on where to allocate spend based on the metric they are trying to drive (For example: ROI vs. Traffic vs. CT

 Plan of Action: